Published on

 Choosing the OS

-Before upgrading the hardware, I think itk is better to choose the OS first, from there I can decide what hardware to buy.
+Before upgrading the hardware, I think it is better to choose the OS first, from there I can decide what hardware to buy.
 Currently, this laptop has both Windows 10 & Ubuntu 18 installed (Dual boot).
-So, telling from experience, Ubuntu require much less resources than Windows do.
-I'm also not planning to do any work on this laptop that require Windows.
+So, telling from experience, Ubuntu requires much less resources than Windows does.
+I'm also not planning to do any work on this laptop that requires Windows.

-So, I decided to went full Linux.
-Since, I'm most comfortable with Ubuntu, I decided to install latest Ubuntu interim release 23.10.
+So, I decided to go full Linux.
+Since I'm most comfortable with Ubuntu, I decided to install the latest Ubuntu interim release 23.10.

 Upgrading the hardware

-Now that we have choose the OS, let's start hunting for suitable hardware.
-Remember that I'm not planning to do any demanding task with this machine.
+Now that we have chosen the OS, let's start hunting for suitable hardware.
+Remember that I'm not planning to do any demanding tasks with this machine.

 Processor